Reduction Complexities in Set Theory: Introduction and Basic Notions

+The model of computation underlying this paper are Koepke's ordinal Turing machines (OTMs), introduced in \cite{Koepke}.
+A pair $(P,\rho)$ of an OTM-program and an ordinal parameter $\rho$ is called a \textit{parameter-program}.
+If we imagine the OTM-programs to be enumerated in order type $\omega$ in some natural way, we can identify a program $P_{k}$ with its index $k$ and encode a parameter-program $(P_{k},\rho)$ by a single ordinal $\gamma:=\omega\rho+k$; below, we will occasionally use this to simplify our notation when program and parameter do not need to be considered separately.

-Although the function types considered in this paper can be regarded as effectivizers of certain set-theoretical statements that were considered in \cite{Ca2025}, it saves some technical details to define them directly.
+Although the function types considered in this paper can be regarded as types of ``effectivizers'' (in the sense of \cite{Ca2025}) of certain set-theoretical statements that were considered in \cite{Ca2025}, it saves some technical details to define them directly here.